Back to E-commerce Dictionary

 Common Mistakes with E-commerce Search Experience

-• Over-relying on exact match searches, which frustrates users who use natural language or broader terms.
+• Relying only on exact matches frustrates shoppers who search using natural language or broad terms.

 Tips for E-commerce Search Experience